ARMmbed/BLEIntros/GettingStarted/DevIntro.md

 <img align="center">![Connecting](/GettingStarted/Images/ConnectDiagram.png "A BLE device requires an app or website running on a phone")</img>

-<span style="color:green">A BLE device requires an app or website running on a phone</span>
+<span align="center" style="color:green">A BLE device requires an app or website running on a phone</span>

 ___